Passengers stuck on roller coaster at Florida theme park

-ORLANDO, Fla.
-Oct 9 Florida firefighters were attempting to pluck passengers to safety on Wednesday after they got stuck aboard a towering roller coaster that malfunctioned at the Universal theme park in Orlando.
+ORLANDO, Florida Florida firefighters were attempting to pluck passengers to safety on Wednesday after they got stuck aboard a towering roller coaster that malfunctioned at the Universal theme park in Orlando.

 A dispatcher with the Orlando Fire Department said an undetermined number of people had been stranded for more than two hours on the Hollywood Rip Ride Rockit, which is billed as Orlando's tallest roller coaster.